 Eating meat is not what leads to heart disease, obesity, high blood pressure, high cholesterol, and all the other health conditions that it is blamed for.
 It is sugar and the overconsumption of complex carbohydrates like grains, legumes, and potatoes, that break down into sugar in the body.

 However, it is the kind of meat you eat that is important.
-You should not be eating processed meat.
-It is processed meat that is pumped full of sugar, salt, chemicals, additives, nitrates, hormones, pesticides, antibiotics, and preservatives that will lead to disease, but not fresh, grass-fed, organic and whole cuts of meat like steaks, roasts, legs, thighs, breasts, or ground.
+You should not be eating processed meat or grain-fed cattle.
+It is grain-fed cattle and processed meat that is pumped full of sugar, salt, chemicals, additives, nitrates, hormones, pesticides, antibiotics, and preservatives that will lead to disease, but not grass-fed, organic, and whole cuts of meat like steaks, roasts, legs, thighs, breasts, or ground.

 You should not be eating pepperoni, salami, sausage, chicken fingers, buffalo wings, bologna, or deep-fried, and you should avoid pork cuts of all kinds.
 Pork harbors a variety of parasites that are not killed with cooking.
 Your meat should be organic, hormone and antibiotic-free, grass-fed, and cage-free.
 Being grass-fed for cattle is very important because cows that eat grains have higher amounts of fat and an unhealthy balance in their omega-3 to omega-6 ratio.